Meltrust/pokeflix/README.md

 5. Change the current directory to the newly created folder

-6. Open the index.html file on your browser.
-You can add and remove books which persist on browser reloads.

-7 .In your terminal, `npm install` to install the dependencies.
+6. In your terminal, `npm install` to install the dependencies.

-8. Now run `npm start` and the app should appear on your browser.
+7. Now run `npm start` and the app should appear on your browser.

 ## Authors